NBomb1/simple_test_text_coder/README.md

 I am still working for that coder.

 # Script downloading
 You have to download only updater.py

+# About Auto-Update script

+It may has some errors, because it's first time when I tried to make it.

+I also think it works only on Windows.

 # Deleting files
 That coder may delete those kind files: "updateCoderScriptNB.py" and "coder.py"